scandale-project/scandale/paper/paper.md

 The platform is composed of three primary components:

 * A documented HTTP API featuring a Pub/Sub mechanism for real-time data dissemination.
-* A backend based on the Smart Python Agent Development Environment (SPADE[@9207929]) for deploying and monitoring a network of probes.
+* A backend based on the Smart Python Agent Development Environment (SPAD) for deploying and monitoring a network of probes.
 * A service to timestamp collected data with a third party according to RFC 3161 standards[@rfc3161], providing cryptographic proof.

 This document provides a detailed examination of the system's architecture, its core mechanisms, and its practical applications in establishing digital trust.